apache/spark/python/docs/source/user_guide/sql/type_conversions.rst

 Python to Spark Type Conversions
 ================================

 ..
-TODO: Add additional information on conversions when Arrow is enabled..
+TODO: Add additional information on conversions when Arrow is enabled.
 ..
 TODO: Add in-depth explanation and table for type conversions (SPARK-44734).

 .. currentmodule:: pyspark.sql.types